 The business activities, together with the factors likely to affect its future development, its financial position, financial risk management objectives, details of its financial instruments and derivative activities, and its exposures to price, credit, liquidity and cash flow risk of the Company are set out in Section 3 of the Appendix to this Directors' Report.
 The James Hardie Group has considerable financial resources together with long-term contracts with a number of customers and suppliers across different geographic areas and industries.
 As a consequence, the directors believe that the James Hardie Group is well placed to manage its business risks successfully in the current economic outlook.
-After making enquiries, the directors have a reasonable expectation that the James Hardie Group has adequate resources to continue in operational existence for the foreseeable future.
+After making enquiries, the directors have reasonable expectations that the James Hardie Group has adequate resources to continue in operational existence for a period of twelve months from the date of these financial statements.
 Accordingly, they continue to adopt the going concern basis in preparing the annual report and accounts.

-JHI plc was in a net current asset position of US\$4.2 million and a net current asset position of US\$11.0 million at 31 March 2022 and 2021, respectively.
+JHI plc was in a net current liability position of US\$17.8 million and a net current asset position of US\$4.2 million at 31 March 2023 and 2022, respectively.
 The Parent Company has minimal liabilities other than amounts owed to the Group.
 These undertakings will not be repaid until all other debts are satisfied.
-In addition, the Group has cash reserves of US\$125.0 million and US\$552.5 million of available unused external loan facilities at 31 March 2022 which the Parent Company can access through an inter-company facility with its Treasury subsidiary.
+In addition, the Group has cash reserves of US\$113.0 million and US\$362.8 million of available unused external loan facilities at 31 March 2023 which the Parent Company can access through an inter-company facility with its Treasury subsidiary.
 The directors are satisfied that the Parent Company will continue to generate adequate cash to meet all its obligations as they fall due.
-On this basis, and after making inquiries, the directors have reasonable expectations that the Parent Company has adequate resources to continue in operational existence for the foreseeable future.
+On this basis, and after making inquiries, the directors have reasonable expectations that the Parent Company has adequate resources to continue in operational existence for a period of twelve months from the date of these financial statements.
 Accordingly, the Parent Company continues to adopt the going concern assumption in preparing the financial statements.